 On the left are three vertically-arranged dots.
 Clicking on them opens a drop-down menu:

 This enables the user to switch freely among CAS products.
-Note that you or your institution must subscribe to the product in question to access it, and at the moment, UCSB only subscribes to SciFinder-n.
+Note that you or your institution must subscribe to the product in question to access it, and at the moment, UCSB subscribes to SciFinder-n., CAS Analytical Methods and CAS Formulus.
+Switching from one to another requires logging in again, but the same CAS ID and password works for all three.

 In the upper right are three options:

-To the left of the screen is the menu for selecting which type of search you wish to do.
-By default, the highlighted choice will be whichever type of search you did last.
+Below the previous section is the menu for selecting whcih time of search you wish to do.
+By default, the highlighted choice whill be whichever type of search you did last.
+The currently selected option is underscord (as with References in the image above.)

-Every unique chemical substance gets its own RN, including stereoisomers, isotopically-labeled substances, mixtures, etc. One exception to this is that polymers which only differ in chain length or molecular weight do not get different RNs, nor do plastics which differ only in how they were processed.
-This is a long-standing CAS indexing policy, somewhat to the regret of scientists working in the plastics industry.
+Every unique chemical substance gets its own RN, including stereoisomers, isotopically-labeled substances, mixtures, etc. One excepption to this is that polymers which only differ in chain length or molecular weight do not get different RNs, nor do plastics which differ only in how tey were processed.
+This is a long-standing CAS indexing policy, somehwat to the regret of scientists working in the plastics industry.

 Note that CAS RNs are purely identification numbers, and do not convey any information about the structure or properties of the substances they represent.
 Most RNs are assigned by indexers in the course of indexing documents.
 Some are assigned at the request of chemical manufacturers or government agencies, and represent substances which have no published references.
 Note, too, that CAS RNs are the property of Chemical Abstracts Service and are not in the public domain.
 Reaction to this led to the creation of the InChI system (International Chemical Identifier) as an alternative which would be freely available to anyone.